forrestbao/nlp-class/projects.md

 # Project ideas

 ## Text generation metrics:
+0. Reveal experimental unfairness in Sum-QE and "Train-free and Ref-free".
 1. [SueNes]([url](https://github.com/forrestbao/SueNes)) with data mixed from different datasets and different mutation methods.
 2. Test SUM-QE on different test sets
 3. Data augmentation on documents rather than summaries